harishkumarjhaldiyal/harishkumarjhaldiyal.github.io/projects.md

   <span class="section-eyebrow">Digital Innovation Projects</span>
   <h1>Tools I have built</h1>
   <p>
-    Four working applications that put my thinking about teaching, coordination, and school leadership into practice — one for students, two real tools I built and run for my own IB coordination work, and one for leadership systems.
+    Five working applications that put my thinking about teaching, coordination, and school leadership into practice — one for students, two real tools I built and run for my own IB coordination work, one being piloted with my school's assistant principals, and one for leadership systems.
   </p>
 </div>